jeantristanb/kidneygenafrica_course_january_2026/day2_apol1/README.md

 2. **Compute allele frequencies** of p.N264K by population or ancestry group.
 3. **Interpret** the results in the context of:
    - Evolutionary history of APOL1 variants,
-   - Geographic exposure to *Trypanosoma brucei*, and
-   - The potential **protective role** of p.N264K in mitigating kidney disease risk among G2 carriers.
+   - The potential **protective role** of p.N264K in mitigating kidney disease risk among G2 / G1 carriers.